Hornbill-Docs/esp-user-guide/esp-user-guide/customers/companies.md

 ### Manage companies
 From a company record the following options are available to you.

 * **Archive**.
-If an company is no longer needed, mark it as Archived.
+If a company is no longer needed, mark it as Archived.
 This will remove them from general organization searches, but will still be accessible from the company list and archived companies option.
 * **Contacts**.
 View any existing company's contacts and add new ones.
 * **Logo**.
 Upload a company's logo.
 * **Industry**.
 The industry field uses Simple List data.
 The list should be called Industry in the Collaboration app.